Medical Laboratory Science

 For more information, please visit the Clinical Year Application page.

-Medical laboratory scientists work both independently and with a team in in a variety of settings, including:
+Medical laboratory scientists, also known as Clinical Laboratory Scientists, work both independently and with a team in in a variety of settings, including:

 - Hospital laboratories